rust-stuco/lectures/week12/parallelism.md

 # Motivating Communication

-Say our image is more complex.
+What if our image is more complex?

 * We're painting circles
 * Circles overlap and constantly moving